subh888999/calories_nutritions_predictions/README.md

-# 🍽️ Smart Calories & Nutrition Prediction
+# 🍽️ Calories & Nutrition Prediction

 This project is a data-driven, interactive web application that provides personalized nutrition and caloric recommendations.
 Built using **Streamlit** and **Machine Learning**, it helps users align their dietary intake with their fitness goals like weight loss, muscle gain, or maintenance.